 - 1 clove garlic $0.08

-- Coat the inside of an 8×8 inch casserole dish with non-stick spray.
+Coat the inside of a casserole dish with non-stick spray.
 Arrange the chicken thighs in the dish so that they are close, but not overlapping.
 Pour the marinade on top and then spread it around until the thighs are completely covered.

 The other bloggers didn’t lie – It’s one of the easiest, tastiest chicken dishes I’ve ever had.
 I want to eat it every day!